A Simple, Effective Solution To The Carbohydrate Problem

 That's why serious athletes need superior "fuel" to help them achieve sustained optimal performance during training and at competition time.
 Karbolyn is absorbed into the bloodstream like a simple sugar but without the typical crash in energy.
 It has been shown to absorb as quickly as pure Dextrose (a simple carbohydrate).
 Yet, it still provides sustained energy up to two hours without a "crash" in energy.

 Fast Absorption & Sustained Energy

-Karbolyn is a homopolysaccharide (relatively complex carboydrate). made up of many monosaccharides (simple carbohydrate) joined together by glycosidic bonds.
+Karbolyn is a homopolysaccharide (relatively complex carbohydrate) made up of many monosaccharides (simple carbohydrate) joined together by glycosidic bonds.
 These bonds allow Karbolyn to be assorted very quickly while providing sustained energy.

 Up to two hours of sustained energy

-Karbolyn moves through the stomach 18.21% faster than dextrose or sugar and has a higher Solution Osmolarity than Dextrose.
-Sucrose and other carbohydrate powders on the market today.
-Additionally, Karbolyn provides up to two hours of sustained energy without any "crash".
+Karbolyn moves through the stomach 18.21% faster than dextrose or sugar and has a higher Solution Osmolarity than Dextrose, Sucrose and other carbohydrate powders on the market today.
+Additionally, Karbolyn provides up to two hours of sustained energy without any "crash" in energy.

 Superior Milling Process